cair/GraphTsetlinMachine/README.md

 ## Paper

 _A Tsetlin Machine for Logical Learning and Reasoning With Graphs_.
 Ole-Christoffer Granmo, et al., 2024.
-(Coming soon)
+(Forthcoming)

 ## Roadmap